eclipseisoffline/eclipsestweakeroo/README.md

 - Added `handRestockUnstackable` generic option, which toggles whether to restock unstackable items with `tweakHandRestock`.
 - Added `commandOnlyAdultPets` generic option, which toggles whether to only select adult pets with `sitDownNearbyPets` and `standUpNearbyPets` hotkeys.
 - Added `gammaOverrideFix` fix, which fixes gamma override not applying when relaunching the game.
+- Added `pistonFlexiblePlacementFix` fix, which fixes inverse rotation placement of pistons, dispensers and droppers with `tweakFlexibleBlockPlacement` (allows placing these blocks facing away from you).
 - Added `tweakPlayerList` tweak, which modifies the player (tab) list in various ways, depending on how configured in the `Generic` category:
   - If `playerListHideHeader` is enabled, it hides the additional player list header some servers use.
   - If `playerListHideFooter` is enabled, it hides the additional player list footer some servers use.
   - If `playerListHideObjective` is enabled, it hides the scoreboard objective from the player list.
   - If `playerListNames` is enabled, it uses fancy names for the names that appear in the list.
+  - If `playerListBelowBossbar` is enabled, the player list will be moved below all bossbars rendering.
   - `playerListOrder` configures the order in which players appear in the player list.
 - Added `tweakPlayerNames` tweak, which enables using fancy names for the names rendered above players.
 - Added `tweakMobNames` tweak, which enables using fancy names for the names rendered above mobs, and makes these always render.